im7mortal/prettybenchcmp/README.md

 What exactly different from benchcmp
 -----
 **benchcmp** use temp files.
-The goofy moment is that you have to create it yourself.
+The goofy moment is that you have to create it yourself:boom:.
-Furthermore you have to checkout git commits for it and do it carefully!
+Furthermore you have to checkout git commits for it and do it carefully:heavy_exclamation_mark:

 Different is that **prettybenchcmp** don't use temp files and keep story in local file *.benchHistory*.
 It allow get actual result with one simple action!
 Enjoy!